Smart Home Buying Guide

 Many different brands work together and synchronise so you can get the most out of your smart home.
 For example, Philips Hue lights are compatible with Nest products – if your Nest Protect detects a problem, your Hue lights can change colour to alert you and help you see through any smoke.

-Voice control products such as Amazon Echo and Google Home are constantly expanding their range of compatible devices.
+Voice control products such as Google Home are constantly expanding their range of compatible devices.
 They currently work with heating, lighting, and power brands such as Nest, Philips Hue, and WeMo.

 Smart lighting lets you adjust the brightness and colour of your lighting to suit your mood or environment – dim the lights for a movie night, wake up to refreshing bright light, or create a party atmosphere - all from your smartphone or smart speaker.